Unintended pregnancy: Lower income

+Poverty, lower income, and/or economic hardship increases a woman's risk of unintended pregnancy across the globe.

 Poverty and lower income increases a woman's risk of unintended pregnancy.
 Unintended pregnancy rates among women with incomes less than 100% of the poverty line was 112 per 1,000 in 2011, more than five times higher than the rate among women with incomes of at least or greater than 200% of poverty (20 per 1,000 women).

 Minority racial background/ethnicity

+Women living in countries where they belong to a racial or ethnic minority group frequently have higher unintended pregnancy rates compared to women of the regional majority.

 In the US, women who identify as racial minorities are at increased risk of unintended pregnancy.
 In 2011, the unintended pregnancy rate for non-Hispanic black women was more than double that of non-Hispanic white women (79 versus 33 per 1,000).

 Lower education level

+Studies across the globe consistently find that women with relatively lower educational attainment are far more likely to experience an unplanned pregnancy than women who are more educated; the level of education education that makes the difference is relative, varying by region and country, as demonstrated by multiple studies.

 Women without a high school degree had the highest unintended pregnancy rate among any educational level in 2011, at 73 per 1,000, accounting for 45% of all pregnancies in this group.
 Unintended pregnancy rates decreased with each level of educational attainment.

-Non-consensual intercourse
+Lifetime abuse, Current domestic abuse, and Non-consensual intercourse

 Sexual coercion, rape, or even forced pregnancy may be associated with unintended pregnancy, all of which sometimes happens in the context of domestic violence.
-Unintended pregnancies are more likely to be associated with abuse than intended pregnancies.
-This may also include birth control sabotage, which is the manipulation of someone's use of birth control to undermine efforts to prevent pregnancy.
+Studies in various countries have linked intimate partner violence or current abuse, as well as prior abuse (incl. during childhood), to a higher risk of experiencing unintended pregnancy.

 A longitudinal study in 1996 of over 4000 women in the United States followed for three years found that the rape-related pregnancy rate was 5.0% among survivors aged 12–45 years.
 Applying that rate to rapes committed in the United States would indicate that there are over 32,000 pregnancies in the United States as a result of rape each year.

+Birth control sabotage is abuse in the form of tampering with contraception or interfering with the use of contraception in order to undermine efforts to prevent pregnancy.

+Multiparity / Already having children

+Women who already have children are more likely to report a pregnancy as unintended.
+The number of children that makes the difference is relative, varying by region and country, as demonstrated by different studies.